top of page

 Hey, hello there, friend!

 Every Wednesday, I get to sit down and write to you.
 It’s my favorite ritual—sharing stories that matter, straight from the heart.
-And today’s story is one I’ve held close for a while.
+Today’s story is one I’ve held close for a while.

-Last year, while I was in France for an artist residency—processing some of the deepest emotions of my life after the passing of my father—I received an unexpected email.
-It was from poet and professor David Caplan, asking permission to use one of my paintings, Sun Is Shining, for the cover of his new book of poetry.
+Last year, while I was in France for an artist residency, I was navigating some of the deepest emotions of my life after the passing of my father.
+During that time, I received an unexpected email.
+It was from poet and professor David Caplan.
+He asked permission to use one of my paintings, Sun Is Shining, for the cover of his new book of poetry.

-As soon as he shared the context—that his book, North Shore: Poems of Mourning and Remembrance, was a tribute to his own father—I felt goosebumps.
-It felt like more than a coincidence.
-It felt like something bigger.
-A subtle, serendipitous moment of connection between two strangers, navigating loss through their art.
+As soon as I learned more about the project, I felt goosebumps.
+David's book, North Shore: Poems of Mourning and Remembrance, is a tribute to his own father.
+This coincidence felt significant.
+It was like a subtle, serendipitous moment connecting two strangers, both navigating loss through art.

-I’m so honored that Sun Is Shining became the face of this deeply moving collection.
-I asked David a few questions about the collaboration, and here’s what he shared:
+I am genuinely honored that Sun Is Shining became the face of this deeply moving collection.
+I asked David a few questions about our collaboration, and here’s what he shared:

 Sun is Shining original painting by Drica Lobo